SymfonyCasts/vue/sfcasts/ep1/watcher.md

 The good news is: we planned ahead!
 Look inside of `products.vue`.
 Hey!
-This has a `currentCategoryId` computed property, which just calls - I'll hold command or control and click -, the `page-context` service.
+This has a `currentCategoryId` computed property, which calls - I'll hold command or control and click - the `page-context` service.
-Then, we're passing this down as `props` to the other components.
+Then, we pass this down to the other components via a prop.

 ## Replace the Computed Property for Data

 This means that all *we* need to do is change `currentCategoryId` from a computed prop to `data` and... everything should just work!
-Famous last words!
+What could go wrong?

-Let's do this: remove this computed property and, up in `data`, add up a new variable called `currentCategoryId`.
+Remove this computed property and, up in `data`, add up a new variable called `currentCategoryId`.
 I'll set its initial value to `getCurrentCategoryId()`.
 We *can* still use the service to get the initial value.

-Now, If we go to the browser, everything still works wonderfully!
+If we go to the browser, everything still works wonderfully!
 It's *still* passing down `currentCategoryId` in *exactly* the same way.
 The cool thing now is, I can go the Vue Dev tools, click on `<Products>`,  scroll down to the `currentCategoryId` and change it.
 Let's, say `24` and... boom!
 Our app updated!
 The new category is highlighted in the sidebar *and* we can see the correct title.
+Victory!

-Oh... but what it *didn't* do is change the list of products!
+Oh... but it did *not* change the list of products!
 Let's try this again: I'll change to `25` - your id numbers will probably be different - and... again!
 It updated the `sidebar` and `title`... but *not* the product list.
 What's going on?

 ## Products Data Depends on a Changing Prop

-Out in your debugging had and dive into `catalog.vue`, the component that has the `products` data.
-The thing is, the `products` data depends on two things.
+Put on your debugging hat and dive into `catalog.vue`, the component that holds the `products` data.
+The `products` data depends on two things.
 If we go down to `loadProducts()` - the method that actually makes the AJAX call - we can see that `products` depend on the `searchTerm` and *also* on `currentCategoryId`.
-This means that when *either* of these change, we need to *re-call* `loadProducts` so that it will make the new AJAX request.
+This means that when *either* of these change, we need to *re-call* `loadProducts()` so that it will make the new AJAX request.

-Making sure that `loadProducts()` was called when the `searchTerm` changes was really easy because our `search-bar` was already emitting an event whenever the search changes.
-We then call the `onSearchProducts()` method, *that* calls `this.loadProducts()` and *that* makes the AJAX call and changes the `products` data.
-That works *perfectly*.
+Making sure that `loadProducts()` was called when the `searchTerm` changes was easy because the `search-bar` component already emits an event whenever the search changes.
+We then call the `onSearchProducts()` method, *that* calls `this.loadProducts()` and *that* makes the AJAX call and changes the `products` data. *That* part is wonderful.

-The question now is: how can we run code when `currentCategoryId` changes?
+The question *now* is: how can we run code when `currentCategoryId` changes?
-How can we detect when this prop changes?
+How can we detect when a prop changes?

 Here's the answer: When there is *no* other event or hook that you can listen to and you simple *must* execute code when a prop or data changes, you can use